Fujikura History

 Shigenobu Tanaka becomes the 9th president.

-Tokyo R&D Center completed
+Tokyo R&D Center completed at Fukagawa Head Office

-Tokyo R&D Center completed
+Tokyo R&D Center completed at Fukagawa Head Office

 Delivered 500kV CV cable and Kitahon optical composite submarine cable

-Development of ultra-low loss multi-fiber connector
+Ultra-low loss multi-fiber connector development

-World's first recyclable eco-friendly electric wire developed
+Development of the world's first recyclable eco-friendly electric wire

 Akira Tsujikawa becomes the 10th president.
 Development Center completed.

-Development of new signal cables for the Shinkansen
+Development of new signal cables for Shinkansen

 Delivered 500kV CV cable for the Shin-Keiyo Toyosu Line